- > When is Amazon Prime Day 2020?

 Amazon Prime Day Launches

-In addition to making Prime Day longer in 2018, Amazon introduced a new initiative called Prime Day Launches, which have returned for 2019.
+In addition to making Prime Day longer in 2018, Amazon introduced a new initiative called Prime Day Launches, which returned for 2019.
 These are brand new products and special-editions that are available exclusively to Prime members first.
 See our full coverage of Prime Day launches.

 Prime Day rivals from across the web